-Evidence from ancient pottery shows that Neolithic people were using the pots to store milk.
-As a fermented food, yogurt was a great way to preserve milk, since the acidity slows the growth of harmful bacteria.
-Yogurt was a well-known food in the Greek and Roman empire and has played a major role in Mediterranean cuisine since 800 BCE.
+Evidence from ancient pottery shows that Neolithic people were using pots to store milk.
+And as a fermented food, yogurt was a great way to preserve milk, since its natural acidity slows the growth of harmful bacteria.

-If we move east to Mongolia, we can see that yogurt and related fermented dairy products were important foods for Genghis Khan’s army in the late 12thand early 13thcenturies.
-In fact, Genghis Khan believed the extraordinary bravery of his warriors was due to their regular consumption of yogurt.
+A century later, yogurt and other fermented dairy products were important to Genghis Khan’s Mongolian army in the late 12th and early 13th centuries.
+Khan believed the extraordinary bravery of his warriors was thanks to regularly eating yogurt.

 Popularity in North America

-Yogurt is well-tolerated by people with lactose intolerance since the bacteria in yogurt help with digesting lactose.
-Yogurt is a calcium-rich food: ¾ cup of plain yogurt contains about 300 mg of calcium, while the same amount of fruit-flavoured yogurt contains about 200 mg.
-It’s great in smoothies, overnight oats, and stars in lassi.
+- Yogurt is a calcium-rich food; ¾ cup of plain yogurt contains about 300 mg of calcium, while the same amount of flavoured yogurt contains about 200 mg